ItMeMarg/whats-done/README.md

 Ensure the site is designed to be navigated and manipulated intuitively.
 Ensure user data is saved and available.
 Ensure the site can be accessed across devices.
-Ensure users have a variety of customization available, from icon access for labeling habits to choice of color theme.
+Ensure users have a variety of customization available, from access to labeling habit icons to choice of color theme.

 ### Design Choices
 #### Fonts
 One font, [Oxygen](https://fonts.google.com/specimen/Oxygen), is used in varying weights as needed.

 #### Icons
 Icons are used to convey intuitive site navigation, including ➕ for adding new categories and 👤 for account access.

-Users will search icons through [icon8’s API](https://developers.icons8.com/docs/searchIcons#get-api-iconsets-v5-search) to customize their tracked habit labels.

 #### Colors
 ![Fashion Color Palette](https://github.com/ItMeMarg/whats-done/blob/main/wireframe/colors_fashion.png?raw=true)